wurmlab/genomicscourse/2022/practicals/reference_genome/read-cleaning.md

 # Part 1: Short read cleaning

-In this practical, we will work with a paired ends short reads acquired (Illumina).
+In this practical, we will work with a paired ends short reads (Illumina).
 In this case, we expect to have two files per sequences, corresponding to the two reading directions.